near-everything/canvas/README.md

 > This started with an experimental fork of tldraw's [draw a ui](https://github.com/tldraw/draw-a-ui), which was an experimental fork of Sawyer Hood's [draw a ui](https://github.com/SawyerHood/draw-a-ui).

-Uses Peter Salomonson's [near-bos-webcomponent](https://github.com/petersalomonsen/near-bos-webcomponent) to embed a NEAR BOS widget into a tldraw shape.
+Uses Peter Salomonson's [near-bos-webcomponent](https://github.com/petersalomonsen/near-bos-webcomponent) to embed a widget into a tldraw shape.
 Made possible by [Evgeny Kuzyakov](https://github.com/evgenykuzyakov)'s [NEARSocial/VM](https://github.com/NearSocial/VM).
+Connect and pay for OpenAI API requests using [NEAR token](https://near.org/papers/the-official-near-white-paper) via [near-openai](https://github.com/petersalomonsen/near-openai)), although we can expand this to [other chains](https://docs.near.org/bos/tutorial/ethers-js).

 Welcome to the Open Web!